High-energy factorization via eigenfunctions of the next-to-leading-order BFKL kernel: Introduction

 As we will explicitly see in the next Section, two mathematical tools are particularly useful in working out all the ingredients of the BFKL approach and in extracting physical predictions, both analytically and numerically: the {\it Mellin transform} with respect to the variable $s$, leading to the appearance of its conjugate variable which we will denote by $\omega$, and the {\it eigenfunctions of the kernel}, which arise considering the BFKL kernel as an operator acting in the transverse momentum space.
 The Mellin transform is useful, first of all, because it allows to write the iterative equation defining the BFKL Green function $G$, {\it i.e.} the BFKL equation, in a simple fashion and, more importantly, because the position of singularities of the Mellin transform of the Green function ($G_\omega$) in the $\omega$-complex plane determines the (universal) leading behavior in $s$ of amplitudes.
 The knowledge of the kernel eigenfunctions allows to determine the leading singularities of $G_\omega$ and to disentangle the convolution of Green function and impact factors in the transverse momentum space.
 Moreover, rewriting amplitudes in the BFKL approach in terms of the eigenfunctions of the kernel facilitates their numerical implementation.
 Indeed, many phenomenological applications of the BFKL approach so far made use of representations of the BFKL amplitude in terms of the eigenfunctions of the kernel (see Ref.~\cite{Celiberto:2020wpk} for a review, and Refs.~\cite{Celiberto:2022dyf,Celiberto:2024beg,Celiberto:2024mab} for some recent applications) and, specifically, those of the LO kernel, which are known since the early days of the BFKL approach~\cite{Fadin:1975cb,Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic}.
 We refer also to Ref.~\cite{Grabovsky:2013gta} for a solution of the NLO BFKL equation in terms of the LO kernel eigenfunctions.
+Alternative approaches to small-$x$ phenomenology rely on on Monte Carlo integration methods~\cite{Chachamis:2015zzp,Chachamis:2011rw,Andersen:2021qma,Andersen:2017sht}, which are based on a numerical iterative solution of the BFKL equation in the transverse momentum space and are therefore totally insensitive to the choice of the basis of kernel eigenfunctions.
+It would be interesting to compare the results of this paper with those obtained in the Monte Carlo approach.

 In this paper, we employ the eigenfunctions of the NLO kernel, as constructed in Ref.~\cite{1305.1924}, to get a process-independent representation of the NLLA amplitude.
 We first show how to handle the NLO eigenfunctions, which contain terms singular in the real parameter (usually called $\nu$) labeling them, and get ready-to-use formulas, to be exploited in future phenomenological applications.
 Then, we check that the use of LO eigenfunctions and NLO ones leads to equivalent expressions of the amplitude within the NLLA approximation.
 Finally we explore, in a first preliminary application, if the use of the NLO eigenfunctions brings along some improvement in the numerical stability of the NLLA amplitude, which is known to be strongly dependent on the energy scales entering its expression (the scale $s_0$ introduced by the Mellin transform and the renormalization scale $\mu_R$).